PenguLoader/PenguLoader/README.md

 - .NET desktop development
 - Windows 8.1 SDK

-You can also use VS 2019+ and different SDK version.
+You can also use VS 2019+ and another SDK version.

 Build steps:
   1. Open **league-loader.sln**